5l1v3r1/packetgen-wiki/TCP-IP.md

 ```

 `checksum` and `length` fields may be computed by `Header::UDP#calc_sum` and
 `Header::UDP#calc_length` respectively.
-All checksum and length fields from this packet
+All checksum and length fields from this
-may by computed at once using `pkt.calc`:
+packet may be computed at once using `pkt.calc`:

 ```
 pg> pkt.calc